zodvik/zodvik.com/content/posts/on-writing-well.md

 * Do not write “the new office”, instead name the office.
 * Degree for a temperature unit will be interpreted as Celsius in India but Fahrenheit in the US.

 In addition, add a section at the top of every document that covers who wrote it, when it was written and who approved it (if required).
-This helps provides necessary context to the reader on how to interpret the rest of the document.
+This helps provide necessary context to the reader on how to interpret the rest of the document.

 ## Appendix